LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Introduction

 \subsection{Overview of This Article}

-\cref{fig:tax} provides an overview of the reminder structure of this paper.
-Our paper presents a comprehensive study on integrating LLMs into autonomous driving systems, from the proposed concept and the creation of an open dataset to the implementation in simulations and real-vehicle experiments. \cref{sec:concept} introduces the concept and key elements of our proposed LLM4AD framework. \cref{sec:benchmark} develops an open benchmark designed to evaluate the performance of LLMs in various autonomous driving tasks, which includes a dataset, evaluation metrics, and baseline models. \cref{sec:real-vehicle} and \cref{sec:onboard} present the implementation of our framework on a real-vehicle platform and discuss the results of a series of experiments conducted to validate the system's driving and personalization performance. \cref{sec:discussion} analyzes the current challenges and outlines promising future research directions for leveraging LLMs in autonomous driving applications.
-Finally, \cref{sec:conclusion} summarizes the key contributions and findings of this work.
+The remainder of this paper is organized as follows: \first{\cref{sec:concept} introduces the concept and key elements of the proposed LLM4AD framework. \cref{sec:soa} reviews existing works related to the integration of LLMs into autonomous driving systems.} \cref{sec:benchmark} establishes open benchmarks designed to evaluate the performance of LLMs in various tasks, including datasets, evaluation metrics, and baseline models. \cref{sec:real-vehicle} and \cref{sec:onboard} present the implementation of the framework on a real-vehicle platform, discussing the results of extensive experiments conducted to validate driving and personalization performance. \cref{sec:vilad} explores future trends in leveraging large language diffusion models for autonomous driving. \cref{sec:discussion} analyzes current challenges and outlines promising research directions, and finally, \cref{sec:conclusion} summarizes the key contributions and findings of this work.